 11.11.2.7 Decrypt and verify operation for FILS association frames

-The AEAD scheme of 11.11.2.5 shall be used with the 802.11 Associate Request frame (for deciphering by

-STA) or with the 802.11 Associate Response frame (for deciphering by AP), with the following instantiation:

-The key K shall be set to KEK2;

-The associated data string A shall be set to the AAD;

-The string C shall be set to the ciphertext;

-The nonce N shall be set to

-For processing by AP: use the 13-octet all-zero string.

-For processing by STA: use the 13-octet all-one string;

-The function shall output the payload string P as the plaintext if the decryption -verification process is successfuland shall output a failure otherwise.

-11.11.2.7.1 Determining the Associated Data and the Ciphertext
+11.11.2.7.1 Input Transformation (Determining the Associated Data and Ciphertext)

-SetEncryption Length Indicator LBL to the two octets Parse the input stringis not possiblet.
-If this element is not found, the procedure shall output a failure.
-LBL
+Set the Encryption Length Indicator LBL to the leftmost two octets of the second input string.
+If this is not possible, the procedure shall output a failure.

+Remove the Encryption Length Indicator LBL from the second input string.

-Partition the input string as A1 || C || A2, where the octet string C has as length the value indicated by the Encryption Indicator LBLand where the rightmost 4 octets of the string A1 are equal to the Encryption Indicator Element.
+Partition the resulting second input string as C || A, where the octet string C has as length the value indicated by the Encryption Length Indicator LBL.
 If this partitioning is not possible, the procedure shall output a failure.

 11.11.2.7.2 Decrypt and Verify Operation